 Merarites Descendants of Merari the third son of Levi, who moved the heavier parts of the tabernacle, for which they used four wagons and eight oxen: later they shared Levitical duties such as the singers and doorkeepers.
 Applied as service rendered in for instance revision and distribution of ministry.

-Metals Antimony A poisonous metal whose compounds were used as colouring agents in ancient cosmetics.

-Bronze (brass) A symbol for righteousness according to the claims of God upon man, as in the brazen altar.

-Copper Ability to withstand fire or severe testing

-Gold Being the most costly metal is regarded as symbolical of what pertains to God, and as signifying divine righteousness.

-Iron Symbol of hardness, but can also speak of degeneration in its tendency to rust or corrupt easily compared with other more noble metals.

-Lead Signifies weight.
-Job speaks of it as being used to fill in the engravings on stones.

-Silver Because of its use as atonement-money “after the shekel of the sanctuary” normally taken to signify redemption.

-Tin Used to purify silver and therefore regarded as “dross” although in fact a semi-noble metal found in combination with copper as bronze.

 Mirror In Old Testament times, a plate of polished bronze, not silvered glass as modern mirrors.
 See under glass.

 Moab, Moabites Descendants of Lot and his eldest daughter, and therefore